 Allow time in your week for reflection.
 Spend time alone.
 Or work with an executive coach.
 In Risk: A User’s Guide, Anna and Gen. McChrystal offer a four-step framework for mitigating risk: Detect, Assess, Respond, and Learn.
 Teams have to detect the threats in their environment, assess their vulnerabilities to react to the threat, respond effectively, and then learn from the process.
 Once you’ve responded, it’s tempting to brush it off and move on to the next threat.
 Take the time to reflect on what you have learned so you can improve as a leader.

 Know what you don’t know and build a team around your areas of vulnerability.
 Are you not a strong communicator?
 Ensure you have a chief of staff who is.
 (And listen to her counsel.)
 Maybe you are struggling to wrap your mind around what blockchain means for your business—bring in a leader who gets it (and read my colleague Jake’s article about how to find them).

-Listen also to your broader organization.
+Listen also to your broader organisation.
 Implement pulse surveys.
 Walk the halls.
 Host town halls.
 Zoom with people.
 Visit company locations.
-You will learn so much about what is really happening in your organization.
+You will learn so much about what is really happening in your organisation.
 And you will build credibility.

 Across every sector, it’s important for leaders to read journal articles and books and attend conferences to learn more about your area of expertise.
 At Odgers Berndtson U.S., continuing education is an important priority.
 As a firm, we have established the Odgers Academy to develop and hone skills and attributes that our associates need to continue to grow personally and professionally.